 Of course the size or bulkiness is an important factor for those of us who travel by plane often.
 And you are probably better off with the Pro II if you have to check it and certainly better off with the Artist.

 In the UK the Hiscox Pro II seems to have become a staple.
 It is functional and gets the job done.
 If you’re not traveling much and merely lugging the guitar for practice sessions and local gigs or to a nearby conservatory with a 15 minute walk, the Hiscox case will probably be heavy and uncomfortable to carry.
 You should get yourself a gig bag, perhaps.

 For everyone else, the value that Hiscox cases bring to the table is quite substantial.
 Highly recommended!

-On a related note, you can read my article on choosing a flight case for your classical guitar.
+In about the same price range as Hiscox is another popular brand Crossrock with its many models.
+You can read my Crossrock Cases Review to check out their range.
+On a related and more general note, you can read my article on choosing a flight case for your classical guitar.